WikiLeaks Party: 2013 election

 Assange failed in his bid for a Senate seat.
-It is difficult to separate out his personal vote under the single transferable vote system.
-The party received 33,683 votes in Victoria from electors who voted the WikiLeaks ticket with Assange at its head and Assange received an additional 8,016 first preference votes from electors who numbered the candidates individually.
-The party as a whole received 1.24% (the 7th highest primary vote in Victoria) and reached the 26th round of ballot before being eliminated without the opportunity to receive preference flows.
-The party received 88,100 votes or 0.66% nationally, but only contested seats in three states.
-Gerry Georgatos came closest to winning a Senate seat for the WikiLeaks Party, reaching the 19th round with only seven rounds to go before being eliminated, also before any opportunity to receive preference flows.
-He fell about 3,000 primary votes short of being elected, but given that the party received only 9,767 primary votes in Western Australia, this was a large gap.
+The WikiLeaks Party picked up 0.62% of the national vote, Assange garnered 1.18% of the primary vote in Victoria, and the WikiLeaks Party picked up 0.8% in New South Wales and 0.71% in Western Australia.

 Christine Milne, leader of the Australian Greens, was positive about the emergence of the WikiLeaks Party as part of a move away from Australia's two-party system.
 However, the Greens said they had no intention of stepping aside for Assange in the Victoria Senate election.
 Similarly, the Socialist Equality Party reaffirmed its intention to defend Assange against persecution, but refused to endorse the WikiLeaks Party, stating that its position represented the "interests of the working class".

 Professor Anne Twomey, an expert on Australian constitutional law at the University of Sydney, suggested that if Assange were elected, this could be found invalid in the event of a legal challenge if a court ruled that his relationship with Ecuador breached the prohibition against the election of people "under any [acknowledgement] of allegiance, obedience or adherence to a foreign power".

 Voting issues

+The party's campaign was thrown into turmoil just weeks before the 2013 election when members objected strongly to the party's group voting tickets.
+In New South Wales, the far–right Australia First Party was placed above the Greens, while in Western Australia the National Party was placed above Greens senator Scott Ludlam, a strong supporter of WikiLeaks and Assange.
+The Sydney Morning Herald reported it was understood that WikiLeaks had "gone into a complex preference deal with micro parties, mainly right-wing, in a bid to get a candidate into the senate".
+The WikiLeaks Party blamed an unspecified "administrative errors" and announced an independent review would be held, and Gerry Georgatos defended the decision to place the Nationals ahead of the Greens.

+Leslie Cannold, Assange's running mate in Victoria, said a campaign staffer received a phone call that contradicted the statement by the WikiLeaks Party that the review would be immediate and independent.
+Instead, the review would be delayed until after the election and would not be independent.
+The review was unable to interview anyone other than Shipton, but took submissions from figures like Greg Barns.
+The reviewer also had "limited or no access to WLP official transcripts, minutes of National Council meetings and official emails/correspondence" and was unable to verify what he was told.
+The independent review rejected the claim that the decision was an "administrative error".